Trouble At ‘Megyn Kelly Today’ Reported As Staffer Is Fired After Making Serious Allegations

 There’s trouble behind-the-scenes at Megyn Kelly Today, according to a new report.
-A member of the show’s staff was fired after making allegations against the show’s work culture are in direct contrast to what the show’s host, and NBC, is trying to fight in the aftermath of Matt Lauer’s termination.
+A member of the show’s staff was fired after making allegations against the show’s work culture, which are in direct contrast to what the show’s host, and NBC, is trying to fight in the aftermath of Matt Lauer’s termination.

 Page Six reports that the staffer alleged the work environment on the set of Megyn Kelly Today is “toxic and demeaning” and rife with bullying and “abusive treatment.”